PayDock/e-commerce-commercetools-npm/README.md

 The following example demonstrates how to initialize a payment session with Vue.js.

-Create an instance of Drop-in and then mount it to the container element created in the setup section.
+To do this you must create an instance of Drop-in and then mount the instance to the container element created in the setup section.
 Detailed instructions describing how to create and mount Drop-in are as follows:

 ### 1. Load the Paydock script